abuiles/ember-101/hands-on.md

 </ul>
 ~~~~~~~~

-Accordingly to what we have covered, the next logical step would
+According to what we have covered, the next logical step would
-be to add a model hook on the **Friends Show Route** calling
+be to add a model hook on the **Friends Show Route** by calling
-**this.store.find('friend', params.friend_id)**, but if we go to
+**this.store.find('friend', params.friend_id)**.
+However, if we go to
 http://localhost:4200/friends/new and add a new friend, we'll be
 redirected to the **Friends Show Route** and our friend will be loaded without
 requiring us to write a model hook.

 Why?
-As we have said previously Ember.js is based on convention over
+As we have said previously, Ember.js is based on convention over
-configuration, the pattern of having dynamic segments like
+configuration.
+The pattern of having dynamic segments like
 **model_name_id** is so common that if the dynamic
-segment ends with **_id** then the model hook is generated
+segment ends with **_id**, then the model hook is generated
-automatically calling **this.store('model_name',
+automatically by calling **this.store('model_name',
 params.model_name_id)**.

 ### Visiting a friend profile

-If we navigate to http://localhost:4200/friends we'll see all our
+We can navigate to http://localhost:4200/friends to see all of our
-friends but we don't have a way to navigate to their profile!
+friends, but we don't have a way to navigate to their profiles!

-Fear not, Ember has a helper to help us with that too, it is called  **{{link-to}}**.
+Fear not.
+Ember has a helper for that as well, and it is called  **{{link-to}}**.

 Let's rewrite the content on **app/templates/friends/index.hbs** to
 use the helper: